JJuan-Gon03/R-B-Workspace/README.md

 Type `npx prettier . --write` to run.

+When editing a file enter ctrl + S to format code.

 `prettier --write`. is great for formatting everything, but for a big project it might take a little while.
 You may run `prettier --write app/` to format a certain directory, or `prettier --write app/components/Button.js` to format a certain file.
 Or use a glob like `prettier --write "app/**/*.test.js"` to format all tests in a directory.

 For more information about using Prettier go to https://prettier.io/docs/install